3mdeb/news-and-ideas/blog/content/post/2020-04-16-3mdeb-contrib-Q1.md

 applications helping our clients reach their goals.
 During everyday work sometimes we struggle with frustrating problems that shouldn't occur in the first place.
-When we finally deal with the issues, the first thing we want to do is to share the good news with the related community.
+When we finally deal with the issues, the first thing we want to do is to share the good news with the related communities.
 This is our main motivation behind our hard work - to share the knowledge by taking part in the open source community and help developers and enthusiasts with samples of codes.
 The positive feedback from the users is the priceless reward that drives us to